 Other Health & well-being service

-If you would like to speak to someone who is professionally trained, contact UNSW Psychology & Wellness on 9385 5418 or visit them in person on level 2, East Quadrangle building.
+If you would like to speak to someone who is professionally trained, make an appointment with UNSW Psychology & Wellness or visit them in person on level 2, East Quadrangle building.

-ReachOut provides specially targeted information and tools to help young people going through tough times.
+ReachOut is a safe place to chat anonymously, get support, and feel better.
 From mental health issues, bullying, abuse, drugs and alcohol through to tips for coping with change and making friends, there’s heaps of information on here.

 Student Support Advisors